 Mike lives in Oxford with wife Dorrie and a power hungry Terrier named Bonny May Donald.

-Bruges Blood the second in the Chandler Travis and Duke Lanoix series is nearly finished and Venice Blood is on a gondola headed your way soon!
+Bruges Blood the second in the Chandler Travis and Duke Lanoix series is PUBLISHED!
+And Venice Blood is on a gondola headed your way soon!

 HOT NEWS: LOUISIANA BLOOD Kindle and Paperback is now available on Amazon at a discount!
 Click on Amazon link below the cover.

 UPDATE: For all you fans that bought LOUISIANA BLOOD.
 Scroll down to see the first chapter of: